avdi/ivar/README.md

 > I thought that's why we're supposed to use attr_reader and friends.

-Yes, this is why a lot of people recommend using `attr_reader`/`_writer`/`attr_accessor` to declare pervasively, and only ever reading or writing ivars through accessors.
+Yes, this is why a lot of people recommend using `attr_reader`/`_writer`/`attr_accessor` pervasively.
+Only ever reading or writing ivars through accessors.
 But this gives up the convenience, informality, and conciseness of Ruby's instance variables.
 And it also puts you at risk of Ruby's all-time favorite gotcha: forgetting to put `self.` in front a setter call.

 ```ruby
 class MyClass